Edgar-Donk/tkinter.ttk.style/README.md

 consuming, but the whole is surprisingly straightforward

 ## 08 Down to Earth
+  # 08.1 Introduction

 As we have seen it is relatively simple to find an image then use this for a widget.
 What may be more difficult is to design a widget from scratch.
 If we use an existing widget as a template we can alter its colours to produce similar looking widgets.
-We can use simple tools such as PIL ImageDraw or tkinter Canvas.
+We can use simple drawing tools such as PIL ImageDraw or tkinter Canvas.
 Since all the widgets are quite small more sophisticated tools might be unnecessary.
 We are lucky in that we can see what has already been achieved in ttktheme.
-If we enlarge an image such as comboarrow-n.png from the
-Ubuntu theme, we see that the outer border is one pixel wide, there are highlights and shadows also one pixel wide.
+If we enlarge an image such as comboarrow-n.png from the Ubuntu theme, we see that the outer border is one pixel wide, there are highlights and shadows also one pixel wide.
 The corners are made from a simple angle construction.
 The most difficult part is probably the arrow, we can see that there is a dark grey outer part and a light grey inner part.
-Several pixels of varying grey hues surround the arrow and the diagonal lines, exactly how to specify these colours will become clearer a little later.
+Several pixels of varying grey hues surround the arrow and the diagonal lines, exactly how these can be defined will become clearer a little later.

-Comparing this widget to others it becomes clear that a lot of the widgets are made in a similar manner.
+Comparing this widget to others it becomes clear that many of the widgets are made in a similar manner.
 They are all of a similar size there are no arcs, all lines are one pixel wide and diagonals are used to give the impression of rounded corners.
 Angled lines require a special antialias treatment to remove their jagged appearance.
 At present all screens have a rectangular pixel display, which means that angled lines are displayed within the same limitations which we can see in the following image:-

 ![lines:grid](/images/08enlargedlines.png)

-The vertical and horizontal lines have no real problems, but the diagonal lines are shown as aliased - jagged - and antialiased where we see that the pixels between the line pixels have an intermediate colour between the line and background colour.
+The vertical and horizontal lines are smooth, but the diagonal lines have been drawn jagged (aliased) and antialiased where we see that the pixels between the line pixels have an intermediate colour between the line and background colour.
 You will also notice that the diagonal line has a larger spacing between pixels than either the vertical or horizontal lines.
 This means that diagonal lines will appear to be slightly lighter.

 There are several approaches we may use to perform antialiasing.
 The simplest is to make the image larger then restore to the original size applying a resampling filter such as bicubic or lanczos (formerly known as antialias in PIL), this creates some differently coloured pixels as we have already noticed in comboarrow-n.png.
-When applying this to a similar image you will notice that the antialias pixels are not as intense as the original image, this could be that back in 2004 the programs worked to different algorithms or else the programmer used a Tk/Tcl solution.
-The other effect that this method has is that the colour is leached out of the existing lines in particular the diagonal lines and the ends of the horizontal and vertical lines, both these effects are unwanted particurly on the diagonal lines.
+When applying this to a similar image you will notice that the antialias pixels are not as intense as the original image, this is a function of the image layout.
+The other effect that this method has is that the colour is leached out of the existing lines noticeably with the diagonal lines and the ends of the horizontal and vertical lines, both these effects are unwanted particurly on the diagonal lines.

 Another promising approach would be to use an application that already has an option to create antialiased lines.
 We could use applications such as aggdraw or cv2, unfortunately tkinter canvas has no such option.
 Testing aggdraw it has the advantage that it creates antialiased lines as required, so vertical and horizontal lines can be left aliased, the antialiased lines create pixels similar to those that occurred when the diagonal image was enlarged and reduced with a resampling filter.
 Unfortunately the colours are much the same as before, so the effect of antialiasing is lost.
 The next problem occurred when trying to antialias an arrow, the lines did not follow the original scheme and the arrow tip increased from one pixel to two pixels wide.

 Using cv2 (cv3) the antialias pixels were more intense in colour but the antialiased line was foreshortened - in fact small lines of 3 or 4 pixels disappeared altogether.

 We could implement the Xialon Wu antialiasing algorithm, but unfortunately at 45 and its multiples it no longer works.
 All this means it is probably best to implement one's own antialiasing.

 We are using two different antialiasing methods, the first is for 45 degrees the second is used in making arrows.
-Any line drawn at 45 degrees, or its multiples, is fairly easy to predict where the line pixels have been drawn, so the antialias pixels can be inserted.
-If you look at the lines image above, notice the two right hand lines, one was drawn ascending the other descending - see how the line
-follows a slightly different path.
-We can use the bresenham algorithm to predict the correct path, most examples strictly follow one path whichever way they are drawn, the one I managed to find changes with direction but in the opposite manner to PIL.
+It was found that the corners could be antialiased by drawing the image at a larger size, say nine times as large, then we reduce the image size while applying a resampling filter.
+The colour has been intensified by leaching some colour from the borders but mainly because we are compressing arcs into a pixel or two.
+Unfortunately the arrow has no such aids.
+If you look at the lines image above, notice the two right hand lines, one was drawn ascending the other descending - see how the line follows a slightly different path.
+We can use a bresenham algorithm to predict the correct path, most examples strictly follow one path whichever way they are drawn, the one I managed to find changes with direction but in the opposite manner to PIL.

+  # 08.2 Drawing with PIL(Pillow)
+We could used tkinter canvas, but we would still have had to use PIL at some stage, so let's try using PIL only since the drawing is not too complicated requiring some of the more sophisticated tools from canvas.

-If you have never drawn with PIL or require a refresher the following paragraph should help.
-PIL has several modules, the two we require are Image and ImageDraw.
+If you have never drawn with PIL or require a refresher the following few paragraph should help.
+PIL has several modules, the two we will require are Image and ImageDraw.
 Image deals with the file whereas ImageDraw gives us the ability to create lines, arcs and polygons - a bit like tkinter canvas.
 We draw directly on the image without needing a canvas.
 After importing the necessary modules, create a new file, then create a function for drawing.
 ```
 from PIL import Image, ImageDraw

 w = 24  # used to set width
 h = 24  # used to set height
-transparent = (255,255,255,0) # used to set background colour
+transparent = (255,255,255,0) # used to set background colour - using an RGBA format

-img = Image.new('RGBA', (w,h), transparent) # create a new image organized with RGBA pixels, of a given size with the set background colour
+img = Image.new('RGBA', (w,h), transparent) # create a new image organized with RGBA pixels,
+# of a given size with the set background colour, in this instance transparent
 idraw = ImageDraw.Draw(img) # create function for drawing within the new image img.

 idraw.line([0,0,w-1,0],fill='black',width=1) # draw line on upper part of the image